Billionaire Profile

 Controversies & Challenges

-Launched a legal battle against her mother, Gina Rinehart, alleging mismanagement of the Hope Margaret Hancock Trust.
+Launched a legal battle against her mother, Gina Rinehart, over the management of the Hope Margaret Hancock Trust.